This post is a step by step guide on how to copy multiple folder names in Windows to a text file.

 Rinse and repeat to replace the quotation marks and voila!
 You now have your folder names in text.

 That’s it for this short post.
 Hope you have found it useful.
-If you have any questions, suggestions or comments, please post them in the comments section below.
+Check out our post on how to easily copy folder names to Excel.
+And if you have any questions, suggestions or comments, please post them in the comments section below.